Michael-shannon/cellPLATO/README.md

 # cellPLATO: cell PLasticity Analysis TOol

-On the 14th of May 2023 we presented cellPLATO's UMAP and HDBSCAN module to produce a fingerprint of cell behaviours in a heterogeneous population.
+On the 14th of May 2023 at Journal of Cell Science's 'Imaging Cell Dynamics' conference in Lisbon, we presented cellPLATO's UMAP and HDBSCAN module to produce a fingerprint of cell behaviours in a heterogeneous population.
 Go [here](https://drive.google.com/drive/folders/1_f2GmdqbaF15FyesgxnsotuAu_XGh10o?usp=sharing) to see the poster!

 [![DOI](https://zenodo.org/badge/588728402.svg)](https://zenodo.org/badge/latestdoi/588728402)